-11. Orthopedic Trauma:

-- Check for pulse before and after splinting and document. - If angulated and NO pulse, then attempt to gently straighten unless pain or resistance is met, and splint gently. - If angulated, stable, and GOOD pulse, splint in position unless transport would be compromised. - Open fractures should be treated with a moist sterile dressing and not reduced.
+11. Orthopedic Trauma: Check for pulse before and after splinting and document.
+If angulated and NO pulse, then attempt to gently straighten unless pain or resistance is met, and splint gently. • If angulated, stable, and GOOD pulse, splint in position unless transport would be compromised. • Open fractures should be treated with a moist sterile dressing and not reduced.
 The exception would be a traction splint to an open femur fracture.
 In this case, it is essential to notify hospital staff (as well as written documentation) of the presence of an open fracture.

-12. Eye Trauma:

-Position patient, sitting upright if comfortable, unless spinal immobilization is indicated.
+12. Eye Trauma: Position patient, sitting upright if comfortable, unless spinal immobilization is indicated.
 Impaled objects should be stabilized, not removed.
 Embedded foreign bodies in eye, cover both eyes loosely with protective dressing and avoid pressure to globe.

-13. Chemical:

-- Acid or alkali irrigate with water or normal saline on all chemical injuries.
-Irrigate profusely until the patient reaches the hospital. - Remove contact lenses

-14. Head Trauma:

-- If in shock, treat according to shock protocol.
-100% O2 via Non-Rebreather Mask

-- Scalp hemorrhage can be life-threatening and will be dressed with a pressure dressing for signs of significant bleeding, or active brisk/heavy bleeding.
-Check for:
+13. Chemical: Acid or alkali irrigate with water or normal saline on all chemical injuries.
+Irrigate profusely until the patient reaches the hospital.
+Remove contact lenses 14.
+Head Trauma: • If in shock, treat according to shock protocol.
+100% O 2 via Non-Rebreather Mask Scalp hemorrhage can be life-threatening and will be dressed with a pressure dressing for signs of significant bleeding, or active brisk/heavy bleeding.
+Check for: a.
+Alertness b.
+Verbal response c.
+Pain response d.
+Unresponsiveness 15.
+Prepare for immediate transport.
+ALS 1.
+Advanced airway adjuncts as needed - confirm advanced airway placement with continuous waveform capnography.
+2. Cardiac monitoring and SpO 2 3.

-- a.
-Alertness

-- b.
-Verbal response

-- c.
-Pain response

-- d.
-Unresponsiveness

-- 15. Prepare for immediate transport.

-ALS

-- 1. Advanced airway adjuncts as needed confirm advanced airway placement with continuous waveform capnography. - 2.
-Cardiac monitoring and SpO2 - 3.
 Establish large-bore Intravenous (IV) access with normal saline (NS)/ titrate to a Systolic Blood Pressure SBP ≥ 90mmHg for patients meeting Trauma Triage Criteria.
-If patient meets physiological criteria, start a second large bore IV. - 4.
-Decompression of Tension Pneumothorax: - a.
-Indications: - Unilateral decreased breath sounds with a history of chest trauma and: - Severe respiratory distress and/or - SBP ≤ 90 mmHg or loss of radial pulse due to shock

-OR

-- b.
-Traumatic arrest with evidence of chest trauma or suspicion that a tension pneumothorax is contributing to the arrest. - c.
-If indication is present: Decompression of a tension pneumothorax should be immediately accomplished with the insertion of a 3.25" 14 gauge chest decompression needle in the 2nd intercostal space, midclavicular line 3rd or 4th intercostal space, midaxillary line. - d.
-Subsequently, if all the criteria are met for tension pneumothorax on the opposite side, needle decompression should be performed on that side.
+If patient meets physiological criteria, start a second large bore IV.
+Decompression of Tension Pneumothorax: a.
+Indications: Unilateral decreased breath sounds with a history of chest trauma and: Severe respiratory distress and/or SBP ≤ 90 mmHg or loss of radial pulse due to shock ÖR b.
+Traumatic arrest with evidence of chest trauma or suspicion that a tension pneumothorax is contributing to the arrest. c.
+If indication is present: Decompression of a tension pneumothorax should be immediately accomplished with the insertion of a 3.25" 14 gauge chest decompression needle in the 3rd or 4th intercostal space, midaxillary line.
+2 d. decompression should be performed on that side. e.

-e.
 Decompression of suspected pneumothorax in traumatic arrest should be performed bilaterally.